bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 Short answer:

 * Explain how the CPU provides concurrency or parallelism:
+- Tasks are broken down into subtasks that are then assigned to separate processors to perform simultaneously, instead of sequentially as they would have to be carried out by a single processor

 * Describe assembly language and machine language:
+- an assembly language(asm) is any low-level programming language in which there is a strong correspondence between the program's statements and the architcture's machine code instructions.
+Machine code is a program that has instructions(written in "machine langague") that can be executed directly by a computer's CPU.

 ## Coding